openwebf/mercury/mercury/example/README.md

-# webf_example
+# mercury_example

-Demonstrates how to use the webf plugin.
+Demonstrates how to use the mercury plugin.

 ## Getting Started